 The fish in the pool are also rested and fight way better than spawning fish.

 The best steelhead to target is those that are on their way to the spawning grounds or the steelhead that have already spawned and are on their way back to Lake Erie.
 You will find these steelheads in fast running pools and below spawning beds, and they will be hungry and very aggressive.

 Ultimately, anglers who understand the changing water conditions associated with spring and how these silver bullets respond to the conditions can be sure of a successful steelhead fishing experience.

 Best Methods for Spring Fishing Pennsylvania Steelhead

 There are a lot of steelhead fishing methods that will work for spring steelhead.
 Most of these methods will work for Spring Fishing Pennsylvania Steelhead.
 The following are a few of the most effective methods.

 Spin fishing is another steelhead fishing method I love to use and it is very effective when it comes to landing Pennsylvania spring steelhead.
 This technique generally involves using a smooth drag reel to cast lures or float fish with bait.

-In the shallow water or when steelhead are in pockets and ver fast water I prefer a method known as bottom bouncing.
+In shallow water or when steelhead are in pockets and very fast water I prefer a method known as bottom bouncing.

 To better understand the spin fishing methods used by anglers and guides when Pennsylvania spring steelhead fishing, you can check out my page on Spin Fishing For Steelhead.